-A survey published this week by Young Women's Trust found that young women aged 16-30 were the most likely group of women to experience sexism and that, shockingly, a third of young women have experienced sexism in the past year.
+A survey published this week by Young Women’s Trust found that young women aged 16-30 were the most likely group of women to experience sexism and that, shockingly, a third of young women have experienced sexism in the past year.
+In this blog Georgia explains that sexism is still rife in our society and is having a lasting impact onyoung women’s mental health.

 My experience of sexism